openlab-at-city-tech/openlab/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Router->fix_page_parameter() generated a warning if the global $post is not an object.
 * Fixed:   The button 'Scan folder for new images' was re-importing existing images.
 * Fixed:   Updating tags via the Manage Tags page did not flush the displayed gallery rendering cache.

-= V3.55  - 12.13.2023 =
-* Changed: Changing SweetAlert library version to prevent the interference on .ru sites.

-= V3.54  - 12.01.2023 =
-* Fixed:   Assorted possible PHP warnings and notices with PHP 8.0+.
-* Fixed:   Compatibility with some 3rd party extensions.

-= V3.53  - 11.30.2023 =
-* Fixed:   A potential conflict with NextGEN Pro Lightbox.

-= V3.52  - 11.30.2023 =
-* Fixed:   A potential fatal error caused by accessing NextGEN Pro constants before they are defined.
-* Fixed:   Compatibility with ARI Fancy Lightbox & Imagify, both could generate a fatal exception since 3.50.
-* Fixed:   Paths to non-default template files were being calculated incorrectly, causing the incorrect template to display.
-* Fixed:   Some bulk actions in the Manage Gallery page were broken by the last release.
-* Fixed:   Users of PHP 7 and WordPress 5.8 or older could experience a fatal error due to the use of str_contains().

-= V3.50  - 11.29.2023 =
-* IMPORTANT: Support for PHP 5.6 and lower has been discontinued.
-If you are running PHP 5.6 or lower, you MUST upgrade PHP before installing NextGEN 3.5.0.
-Failure to do that will disable NextGEN core functionality.
-* Updated: Major refactor of the plugin to support future improvements!
-Note: This release Requires at least PHP 7.0.
-* Fixed:   We closed some issues affecting Lightroom users

-= V3.41  - 09.27.2023 =
-* Fixed:   NextGEN 3.39 could generate a fatal error when viewing a gallery hosted on IIS.
-* Fixed:   NextGEN 3.39 could not accept uploads from the LightRoom plugin.
-* Fixed:   NextGEN 3.39 could generate a PHP exception when using custom template paths.

-= V3.39  - 09.13.2023 =
-* Fixed:   Prevent template files from existing outside of the site document root, WP_CONTENT_DIR, or WP_PLUGIN_DIR

-= V3.37  - 05.05.2023 =
-* Fixed:   A fatal error was thrown when uploading images' whose 'Flash' EXIF field is an array instead of the integer it should be.
-* Fixed:   Correcting a possible error in our RankMath SEO compatibility.
-* Fixed:   Prevent duplicate entries from being added to the photocrati_cache_tracker transient.

-= V3.36  - 05.10.2023 =
-* NEW:     Added support for WP-Sweep so that NextGEN's tags will not be automatically removed.
-* NEW:     Added NextGEN Gallery images to RankMath SEO's sitemaps.
-* Fixed:   A JS error could trigger on the Manage Gallery page in some circumstances.
-* Fixed:   In some specific situations NextGEN Gallery could cause an infinite loop on all pages.
-* Fixed:   Manage Gallery's "Add Page" button used the legacy [nggallery] shortcode.

-= V3.35  - 02.03.2023 =
-* Fixed:   Sites still using PHP 5.6 experience a fatal error due to an incompatibility with the latest version of Composer.

-= V3.34  - 02.02.2023 =
-* Fixed:   FontAwesome could load SVG font files which broke some Pro Lightbox elements.

-= V3.33  - 01.18.2023 =
-* Fixed:   FontAwesome icons were broken by 3.32 if not enqueued by another source.

-= V3.32  - 01.11.2023 =
-* NEW:     Added the filter 'ngg_metadata_parse_order'
-* Changed: Now including all CSS & JS resources inside the plugin to avoid GDPR issues.
-* Fixed:   Viewing sub-albums could result in a PHP warning regarding array_pop()